splorp/textexpander-icons/readme.txt

 1) Quit the TextExpander application.

-2) Right-click or command-click on the TextExpander application and select “Show Package Contents”.
+2) Right-click or control-click on the TextExpander application and select “Show Package Contents”.

 3) Open the “Contents” folder.